AlephAlpha/Nekomata/doc/Builtins.md

 ### `zipWith` (`ᶻ`, `(m -> 1) -> (m -> 1) where m > 1`)

-Zip two lists and apply a function to each pair of values.
+Zip two lists and apply a function to each pair of elements.

 Fail if the lists have different lengths.